 Smart athletes understand the bank account analogy.
 Working a route that is way above you physical ability is not only psychologically hard, but you’re at risk of overdrawing your account: i.e., getting injured.

 It’s clear that Capacity Training and Utilization Training both have a place, and are interdependent.
-But for all be the very best climbers in the world, Capacity Training takes both precedence and the majority of an athlete’s time.
-Only when the Capacity Training is done first, when the cup is made as big as it can be, do you pour on the Utilization Training.
+But for all but the elite athlete, Capacity Training takes both precedence and the majority of an athlete’s time.
+Only when the Capacity Training is done first, when the cup is made as big as it can be, do you begin to make withdrawals from the capacity bank account in the form of Utilization Training.
 The results of the Utilization Training, which can be astonishingly quick (a few weeks) and seductively satisfying, are wholly dependent on the amount of Capacity Training that was done beforehand.
 It is for these reasons that a climber interested in increasing their ability to climb well is wise to:

 - Take the long view.
-Real capacity in climbing is built from year to year, not weekly or monthly.
+Real capacity is built from year to year, not weekly or monthly.

 We can, and should, look to other sports for how to train most effectively.
 Engaging in high-intensity, sport-specific, short-duration Utilization Training is good—but only when done after a long, consistent, progressive, gradually accumulated period of Capacity Training.